mishthi-jaiswal/CCRM-JAVA-VITYARTHI/README.md

 - **JRE (Java Runtime Environment)**: Runtime environment for executing Java programs
 - **JVM (Java Virtual Machine)**: Executes Java bytecode, portable

-The JDK contains the JRE, which contains the JVM.
-Developers use the JDK to create applications, which run on the JRE using the JVM.
+JDK contains JRE, which contains the JVM.
+Developers use the JDK to create applications, which run on  JRE using the JVM.

 ## Installation on Windows

 1. Download JDK from Oracle's website
-2. Run installer and follow the instructions
+2. Run installer and follow  instructions
 3. Set JAVA_HOME environment variable to JDK installation path
 4. Add %JAVA_HOME%\bin to PATH environment variable
-5. Verify installation with `java -version` in command prompt
+5. Do verification of installation with `java -version` in command prompt

 ## Eclipse IDE Setup